 After several years gaining a wide range of experience at a small, independent public accounting firm in Milwaukee, Ryan joined Landaas & Company to specialize his practice.
 He says Landaas & Company immediately felt like family to him.

 “I was impressed by everybody I talked to here.
 People are so friendly,” Ryan says, “It’s really a familial atmosphere.”

-Ryan and his wife, Ashley live in New Berlin.
-They have one daughter with another on the way in August.
+Ryan and his wife, Ashley live in Muskego.
+They have two daughters and a son.
 A cross-country competitor in college, Ryan enjoys running.
 Among his outside activities is volunteering with the Salvation Army.